SahillMulani/sahillmulani.github.io/_pages/about.md

   *Dublin, Ireland*
   Feb 2024 - Aug 2024
 - Worked on the development of various features of GRIFFIN Platform using Java and Angular.
-- Performed root cause analysis of production issues and gave solutions with implementation to mitigate the issue.
-- Improved the code coverage for GRIFFIN backend from 40% to 60% and GRIFFIN front end from 57% to 80% enhancing overall code quality and reliability.
-- Resolved over 5000+ issues highlighted by Sonar-Qube, including major bugs, vulnerabilities, and code smells, resulting in a more stable and secure codebase.
-- Updated the httpd logs and Splunk dashboard to reflect the timings of the logs in milliseconds.

 **Skills**: Java · Angular · Typescript · Agile· SDLC

 **Software Engineer**
   *Vodafone Intelligent Solutions*
   August 2020 – August 2023
-- Worked on Data Transformation as a Service Platform, known as Mozart.
 - Created services to Transform data using Python and Utilized Apache Airflow to design and schedule orchestrated workflows for data transformation tasks.
-- Led a critical component of the Mozart Platform called Deltinator, responsible for calculating deltas between incoming files.
-- Developed a custom JSON file editor application tailored to the requirements of Vodafone Germany, utilizing Python GUI and programming.
-- Collaborated within an Agile SDLC environment, participating in daily scrum meetings and ensuring the timely delivery of customer requirements within each sprint.
-**Skills**: Python (Programming Language) · Python GUI · Apache Airflow · Agile· SDLC **Summer Intern**
+**Skills**: Python (Programming Language) · Python GUI · Apache Airflow · Agile· SDLC

+**Summer Intern**
   *CppSecrets.com*
   August 2020 – August 2023
 - Contributed professional C++ 11/14/17 Code for implementation of Data Structure and Various Associated Problems.

-- Organized a Workshop on "OOPs" as representative and lead resource person of Cppsecrets.com **Skills**: Cpp · Agile· SDLC
+**Skills**: Cpp · Agile· SDLC

 ## Research and Projects